Spongebob's unconditional admiration and adoration of Squidward is either this or just really weird.

 Spongebob's speech at the end:

-Spongebob: What I've realized is that, you are who you are.
-And no amount of mermaid magic, or managerial promotion, or some other third thing, can make me any less of what I am inside: a kid.
+Spongebob: I've been through a lot in the last six days, five minutes, twenty-seven-and-a-half seconds, and if I've learned anything during that time, it's that you are who you are.
+And no amount of mermaid magic, or managerial promotion, or some other third thing can make me any more than what I really am inside: a kid.
 But that's okay!
-Because I did everything they said a kid couldn't do!
-I beat the cyclops, I rode the Hasslehoff, and I brought the crown BACK!
-So yeah, I'm a kid, and I'm also a wingnut, and a goofball, and a Knucklehead-Mc-Spazzatron, but more importantly, I'm....
+Because I did all the things they said a kid couldn't do!
+I made it to Shell City, and I beat the cyclops, and I rode the Hasselhoff, and I brought the crown BACK!
+So, yeah, I'm a kid!
+And I'm also a goofball, and a wingnut, and a Knucklehead McSpazatron!
+But most of all, I'm...
 I'm...
-I'm....
-I'M A GOOFY GOOBER!!!
+I'm...
+I'm a Goofy Goober! [rock music starts]

 Really, the whole movie is Heartwarming In Hindsight if you were a kid when it came out, and you watch it again as an adult.
 The message of the whole film is that just because you're an adult, doesn't mean that you have to stop being a kid.
 The message, for kids, is also "just because you're a kid, doesn't mean you can't be the hero."
 For the record, Spongebob was in his twenties when the film came out, so the message is inspiring to both kids and adults!